bcit-ci/CodeIgniter/user_guide_src/source/database/results.rst

 .. class:: CI_DB_result

+	.. method:: result([$type = 'object'])

+		:param	string	$type: Type of requested results - array, object, or class name
+		:returns:	Array containing the fetched rows
+		:rtype:	array

+		A wrapper for the ``result_array()``, ``result_object()``
+		and ``custom_result_object()`` methods.

+		Usage: see `Result Arrays`_.

+	.. method:: result_array()

+		:returns:	Array containing the fetched rows
+		:rtype:	array

+		Returns the query results as an array of rows, where each row is itself an associative array.

+		Usage: see `Result Arrays`_.

+	.. method:: result_object()

+		:returns:	Array containing the fetched rows
+		:rtype:	array

+		Returns the query results as an array of rows, where each row is an object of type ``stdClass``.

+		Usage: see `Result Arrays`_.

 	.. method:: custom_result_object($class_name)

-		:param	string	$class_name: Class name for the results
+		:param	string	$class_name: Class name for the resulting rows
-		:returns:	Array of objects of type $class_name
+		:returns:	Array containing the fetched rows
-		:rtype:	array of $class_name
+		:rtype:	array

-		Return the query results as an array of the specified class.
+		Returns the query results as an array of rows, where each row is an instance of the specified class.

+	.. method:: row([$n = 0[, $type = 'object']])

+		:param	int	$n: Index of the query results row to be returned
+		:param	string	$type: Type of the requested result - array, object, or class name
+		:returns:	The requested row or NULL if it doesn't exist
+		:rtype:	mixed

+		A wrapper for the ``row_array()``, ``row_object() and ``custom_row_object()`` methods.

+		Usage: see `Result Rows`_.

+	.. method:: unbuffered_row([$type = 'object'])

+		:param	string	$type: Type of the requested result - array, object, or class name
+		:returns:	Next row from the result set or NULL if it doesn't exist
+		:rtype:	mixed

+		Fetches the next result row and returns it in the requested form.

+		Usage: see `Result Rows`_.

+	.. method:: row_array([$n = 0])

+		:param	int	$n: Index of the query results row to be returned
+		:returns:	The requested row or NULL if it doesn't exist
+		:rtype:	array

+		Returns the requested result row as an associative array.

+		Usage: see `Result Rows`_.

+	.. method:: row_object([$n = 0])

+		:param	int	$n: Index of the query results row to be returned
+                :returns:	The requested row or NULL if it doesn't exist
+		:rtype:	stdClass

+		Returns the requested result row as an object of type ``stdClass``.

+		Usage: see `Result Rows`_.

 	.. method:: custom_row_object($n, $type)

 		:param	int	$n: Index of the results row to return
-		:param	string	$class_name: Class name for the results
+		:param	string	$class_name: Class name for the resulting row
-		:returns:	Object of type $type
+		:returns:	The requested row or NULL if it doesn't exist
 		:rtype:	$type

-		Return a specific row from the query results as an object of the specified class.
+		Returns the requested result row as an instance of the requested class.

 	.. method:: data_seek([$n = 0])

 		:param	int	$n: Index of the results row to be returned next
-		:returns:	TRUE on success, FALSE otherwise
+		:returns:	TRUE on success, FALSE on failure
 		:rtype:	bool

 		Moves the internal results row pointer to the desired offset.

 		Usage: see `Result Helper Methods`_.

+	.. method:: set_row($key[, $value = NULL])

+		:param	mixed	$key: Column name or array of key/value pairs
+		:param	mixed	$value: Value to assign to the column, $key is a single field name
+		:rtype:	void

+		Assigns a value to a particular column.

+	.. method:: next_row([$type = 'object'])

+		:param	string	$type: Type of the requested result - array, object, or class name
+		:returns:	Next row of result set, or NULL if it doesn't exist
+		:rtype:	mixed

+		Returns the next row from the result set.

-	.. method:: field_data()
+	.. method:: previous_row([$type = 'object'])

-		:returns:	Array of objects containing field meta-data.
+		:param	string	$type: Type of the requested result - array, object, or class name
+		:returns:	Previous row of result set, or NULL if it doesn't exist
-		:rtype:	array
+		:rtype:	mixed

-		Generates an array of objects containing field meta-data.
+		Returns the previous row from the result set.

 	.. method:: first_row([$type = 'object'])

-		:param	string	$type: Type of result requested - array, object, or class name
+		:param	string	$type: Type of the requested result - array, object, or class name
-		:returns:	First row of result set
+		:returns:	First row of result set, or NULL if it doesn't exist
 		:rtype:	mixed

-		Returns the "first" row, as an array, generic object, or object of a specific class

-	.. method:: free_result()

-		:rtype:	void

-		Free the result.
-                Usage: see `Result Helper Methods`_.
+		Returns the first row from the result set.

 	.. method:: last_row([$type = 'object'])

-		:param	string	$type: Type of result requested - array, object, or class name
+		:param	string	$type: Type of the requested result - array, object, or class name
-		:returns:	Last row of result set
+		:returns:	Last row of result set, or NULL if it doesn't exist
 		:rtype:	mixed

-		Returns the "last" row, as an array, generic object, or object of a specific class

-	.. method:: list_fields()

-		:returns:	Array of column names
-		:rtype:	array

-		Fetch Field Names
+		Returns the last row from the result set.

-	.. method:: next_row([$type = 'object'])
+	.. method:: num_rows()

-		:param	string	$type: Type of result requested - array, object, or class name
-		:returns:	"Next" row of result set, NULL if there isn't one
+		:returns:	Number of rows in the result set
-		:rtype:	mixed
+		:rtype:	int

-		Returns the "next" row, as an array, generic object, or object of a specific class
+		Returns the number of rows in the result set.

+		Usage: see `Result Helper Methods`_.

 	.. method:: num_fields()

 		:returns:	Number of fields in the result set
-		:rtype:	integer
+		:rtype:	int

-		Number of fields in the result set.
+		Returns the number of fields in the result set.

 		Usage: see `Result Helper Methods`_.

+	.. method:: field_data()

+		:returns:	Array containing field meta-data
+		:rtype:	array

+		Generates an array of ``stdClass`` objects containing field meta-data.

-	.. method:: num_rows()
+	.. method:: free_result()

-		:returns:	Number of rows in the result set
-		:rtype:	integer
+		:rtype:	void

-		Number of rows in the result set.
+		Frees a result set.

 		Usage: see `Result Helper Methods`_.

-	.. method:: previous_row([$type = 'object'])

-		:param	string	$type: Type of result requested - array, object, or class name
-		:returns:	"Previous" row of result set, NULL if there isn't one
-		:rtype:	mixed

-		Returns the "previous" row, as an array, generic object, or object of a specific class

-	.. method:: result([$type = 'object'])

-		:param	string	$type: Type of result requested - array, object, or class name
-		:returns:	Query results as the specified type
-		:rtype:	mixed

-		Query result.
-Acts as a wrapper function for the result_array, result_object and custom_result_object methods.
-                Usage: see `Result Arrays`_.

-	.. method:: result_array()
+	.. method:: list_fields()

-		:returns:	Query results as an associative array
+		:returns:	Array of column names
 		:rtype:	array

-		Returns the query results as an array of rows, where each row is itself an associative array.
-                Usage: see `Result Arrays`_.

-	.. method:: result_object()

-		:returns:	Query results as an array of objects
-		:rtype:	array

-		Returns the query results as an array of rows, where each row is an object

-	.. method:: row([$n = 0[, $type = 'object']])

-		:param	integer	$n: Index of the query results row to be returned
-                :param	string	$type: Type of result requested - array, object, or class name
-		:returns:	Requested row of result set
-		:rtype:	mixed

-		Wrapper for result_row_array, result_row_object, and
-                custom_row_object.
-                Usage: see `Result Rows`_.

-	.. method:: row_array([$n = 0])

-		:param	integer	$n: Index of the query results row to be returned
-                :returns:	Requested row of result set
-		:rtype:	array

-		Returns requested result row as an associative array.
-                Usage: see `Result Rows`_.

-	.. method:: row_object([$n = 0])

-		:param	integer	$n: Index of the query results row to be returned
-                :returns:	Requested row of result set
-		:rtype:	object

-		Returns requested result row as an object

-	.. method:: set_row($key[, $value = NULL])

-		:param	mixed	$key: Column index or array of key/value pairs
-                :param	mixed	$value: Result to assign to a column if the key is an index
-		:rtype:	void

-		Assigns an item into a particular column slot

-	.. method:: unbuffered_row([$type = 'object'])

-		:param	string	$type: Type of result requested - array, object, or class name
-		:returns:	Requested row of result set
-		:rtype:	mixed

-		Fetches the next result row and returns it in the requested form.
-                Usage: see `Result Rows`_.
+		Returns an array containing the field names in the result set.